Private-to-private information sharing : FINTRAC's compliance guidance

 4. What a code of practice is and what information it must include

-A code of practice is a written document established and implemented by reporting entities that outlines and explains how they comply with private-to-private information sharing under section 11.01 of the Act.
+A code of practice is a written document established and implemented by reporting entities to outline and explain how they comply with the private-to-private information sharing provisions of section 11.01 of the Act.

 A code of practice must include the following information:

-- the reporting entities that are subject to the code
+- The name of the reporting entities that are subject to the code.

-- a description of the personal information of an individual that may be disclosed, collected or used without their knowledge or consent
+- A description of an individual’s personal information that may be disclosed, collected or used without their knowledge or consent.

-The Office of the Privacy Commissioner of Canada may request from the applicant any additional information necessary for deciding whether the code of practice meets the requirements of the regulations.
+The Office of the Privacy Commissioner of Canada may request any additional information from the applicant that is necessary to decide whether the code of practice meets the Regulations’ requirements.

 Please visit the Office of the Privacy Commissioner of Canada's website for information on the Personal Information Protection and Electronic Documents Act: